Make healthy lifestyle choices

 If you are unwell

 If you are unwell with vomiting (being sick), diarrhoea (runny poos), or have a fever, you can lose extra fluid.
-It is important to keep yourself hydrated by having small sips of water every few minutes.
+It's important to keep yourself hydrated by having small sips of water every few minutes.

 |If you are unwell and unable to drink fluids properly, or you notice that you're passing less urine (pee) than usual, contact your doctor immediately.